junxit/us-congress-bills-117/bill.md

 ## § 2.
 Lactation spaces in medical centers of the Department of Veterans Affairs

 - **(a)** *In general* Subchapter II of chapter 17 of title 38, United States Code, is amended by adding at the end the following new section:
   > ## § 1720K.
-Lactation spaces in medical facilities of the Department
+Lactation spaces in medical centers of the Department
   >
   > - **(a)** *Lactation space required* The Secretary shall ensure that each medical center of the Department contains a lactation space.
   > - **(b)** *No unauthorized entry* Nothing in this section shall be construed to authorize an individual to enter a medical center of the Department or portion thereof that the individual is not otherwise authorized to enter.